crispab/crisp-dna/_docs/recruiting-and-onboarding.md

 Congrats, you are now your own manager!
 Be nice.

 We will also go for dinner somewhere nice, setup your email account and other tools.

 We will also spend quite a bit of time with you at the start immersing you in our culture and our ways of working.
-Finally we'll proudly display you on our [site](https://www.theproductspace.com/about-the-product-space/) of course :)
+Finally we'll proudly display you on our [site](https://www.theproductspace.com/about-the-product-space/) :)